Learning to Fly in Canada

 - Photocopy of a valid passport showing your full name, date of birth, passport number, date of issue and country of issue

 - A deposit of CAD750 by wire transfer.
-Part of the fund is to cover the courier fee for sending the letter of acceptance and $500.00 administration fee1.
+Part of the fund is to cover the courier fee for sending the letter of acceptance and $500.00 International student application fee1.

-1 A $500.00 administration fee will be applied to international students including any student who wishes to withdraw from a course at Sea Land Air before the intended start date for any reason.
+1 A $500.00 non refundable International student application fee will be applied to international students including any student who wishes to withdraw from a course at Sea Land Air before the intended start date for any reason.
 This includes withdrawal due to denial of student permit authorization from Citizenship and Immigration Canada.

 For more information about Study Permit application or visa requirements, please visit Citizenship and Immigration Canada's website.
 Or our friendly staff is available to assist you in your application and to select the appropriate flight training course for you.